smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 "You're executing a man for trying to leave?"

 "I'm executing a traitor.
 There's a difference."
 He moved toward the window, standing too close.
 "Unless Your Majesty believes fleeing one's post is acceptable?
 That would send an interesting message."

-The trap was elegant.
-Defend the harbor master and she admitted the crisis.
-Condemn him and she enabled Theron's tyranny.

 Before she could respond, Lysippe appeared in the doorway.
 "Your Majesty, the council-"